As floodwaters rise, deadly storm Florence devastates North Carolina

 The flooding could taint waterways with murky coal ash.
 But officials said the state's many lagoons of toxic hog waste had so far withstood the storm.

-By Sunday morning, Florence's winds had dropped to about 35 miles per hour (55 kph), the National Hurricane Center in Miami said.
-The storm was moving at 10 mph (16 kph), with its centre expected to cross the western Carolinas during Sunday and the Ohio Valley and Northeast United States on Monday and Tuesday.
+By Sunday morning, Florence's winds had dropped to about 55kmh National Hurricane Center in Miami said.
+The storm was moving at 16kmh, with its centre expected to cross the western Carolinas during Sunday and the Ohio Valley and Northeast United States on Monday and Tuesday.

 The White House said President Donald Trump approved making federal funding available in some affected counties.
 Trump, who plans to visit the region this week, tweeted his condolences.